 Fruit trees when planted properly and cared for will give you many years and even decades of harvests.
-Get fruit tree planting tips that will ensure success.
+Use these 7 fruit tree planting tips to ensure success.

 I value my small fruit orchard so much!
 It gives our family loads of healthy, fresh organically grown fruit that we can enjoy all year through!